mongodb/docs/content/authenticate-nativeldap-activedirectory.md

 +++
 title = "Authenticate and Authorize Users Using Active Directory via Native LDAP"

-[tags]
-mongodb = "product"
+tags = [ "mongodb-enterprise", "administration", "security", "advanced" ]
 +++

 # Authenticate and Authorize Users Using Active Directory via Native LDAP

-New in version 3.4: MongoDB EnterpriseMongoDB Enterprise provides support via platform LDAP libraries for proxying authentication and authorization requests to a specified Lightweight Directory Access Protocol (LDAP) service such as Active Directory (AD).
+New in version 3.4: MongoDB Enterprise provides support via platform LDAP libraries for proxying authentication and authorization requests to a specified Lightweight Directory Access Protocol (LDAP) service such as Active Directory (AD).